Sanders of the River: Paul Robeson's reaction to the film

 The African-American singer and actor Paul Robeson, a civil rights activist, accepted the role of Bosambo while living in London.
 At the time, he was studying the roots of pan-African culture through studies of language and music.
 Robeson felt that if he could portray the Nigerian leader Bosambo with cultural accuracy and dignity, he could help audiences—especially Black audiences—to understand and respect the roots of Black culture.
 He took the role on the condition that the film would portray Africans positively.

-The filmmakers took an unusual step towards authenticity by sending a film crew on a four-month voyage into remote areas of Africa.
-They recorded traditional African dances and ceremonies, with the intention of using this footage integrated with scenes shot in the studio that included the future President and Prime Minister of Kenya Jomo Kenyatta as one of the extras.
+The filmmakers took odd steps by sending a film crew on a four-month voyage into remote areas of Africa, when the movie was meant to be about Nigeria.
+They recorded traditional unknown African dances and ceremonies, with the intention of using this footage integrated with scenes shot in the studio that included the future President and Prime Minister of Kenya Jomo Kenyatta as one of the extras, on a film supposedly to be about Nigeria.

 After the filming, Robeson was asked to return to the studio for retakes of some scenes.
 He discovered that the film's message had been changed during editing; it seemed to support the continuation of colonial rule in Africa, a message with which Robeson disagreed.
 The finished film was dedicated to "the handful of white men whose everyday work is an unsung saga of courage and efficiency".

 Robeson also discovered his character, Bosambo, had been changed during the editing process from a proud leader to a servile lackey of the colonial administration.
 He said:

 The imperialist plot had been placed in the plot during the last days five days of shooting...I was roped into the picture because I wanted to portray the culture of the African people and I committed a faux pas which convinced me that I had failed to weigh the problems of 150,000,000 native Africans...I hate the picture.

 In 1938, Robeson added disparagingly: "It is the only film of mine that can be shown in Italy or Germany, for it shows the negro as Fascist states desire him – savage and childish."
 Robeson was so disillusioned by the picture that he attempted, but failed, to buy all the prints to prevent it from being shown.

 Reception

-It was the 11th most popular film at the British box office in 1935–36.
+Upon release, Sanders of the River was a financial hit.
+However, the film was heavily criticized by many prominent Black figures, including the Commissioner of Nigeria to London, American Communist Ben Davis, and Robeson himself after watching the final cut of the film.
+Nearly all found it to be pro-colonialism in its themes, and slanderous to both Nigerians and Africans more broadly.
+The negative experience overall contributed to Robeson moving away from acting in major motion pictures.
+Nevertheless, Sanders of the River ended up being the 11th most popular film at the British box office in 1935–36.